Celebrate the Fiestas Patronales de Antigua Guatemala: A Local’s Guide to Antigua’s Patron Saint Celebrations

 One of the most popular spots for families is Campos de la Pólvora, where you’ll find mechanical rides, carnival-style games, and tons of food and sweets.
 It’s a great place to relax with the kids and enjoy the festive atmosphere.

-Another favorite event is the Festival of Light in Antigua Guatemala, happening on July 18 and 19.
-During this magical two-night show, four of Antigua’s historic churches are lit up with videomapping — colorful animated projections that tell stories through lights and sound.
+Another favorite is the Festival de la Luz, happening July 17th and 18th, 2026.
+During this two-night show, historic facades around the city are lit up with videomapping, colorful animated projections that tell stories through lights and sound.
 It’s a beautiful mix of tradition and technology and definitely something you don’t want to miss.

-For a deeper connection with local traditions, the Señorita Antigua 2025 pageant is a long-standing event that celebrates the young women of the community.
-The final round of the competition will take place on July 11, 2025, at the Templo de Santa Clara.
-It’s more than a beauty contest — it’s about leadership, cultural knowledge, and pride in being from Antigua.
+For a deeper connection with local traditions, the Señorita Antigua pageant is a long-standing event that celebrates the young women of the community.
+It’s more than a beauty contest, it’s about leadership, cultural knowledge, and pride in being from Antigua.
+The exact date moves around from year to year, so check the municipal calendar for the confirmed 2026 date.

 You’ll also find free artistic performances in the Plaza Mayor, including live music, dance, and theater.
-These shows are perfect for travelers who want to experience Antigua Guatemala cultural events in 2025 without spending a lot.
+These shows are perfect for travelers who want to experience Antigua’s July cultural events without spending a lot.
 Many are hosted by local schools and cultural centers and are easy to stumble upon just by walking through town.

-If you’re a runner (or just a cheerleader!), the Media Maratón de Las Rosas is another exciting part of the Antigua Guatemala events calendar.
-It brings together people of all ages and is one of the most active events in this year’s travel guide to patron saint festivities Guatemala.
+If you’re a runner (or just a cheerleader), the Media Maratón de Las Rosas is another exciting part of the Antigua Guatemala events calendar.
+It brings together people of all ages and is one of the most active events of the month.

-And of course, don’t miss the school parade on July 25 which is a huge deal in town.
-Each year, it has a different theme.
-For 2025, the theme is “Los Títulos de Antigua,” honoring the city’s historical designations and heritage.
-The parade starts early in the morning and features marching bands, traditional costumes, and a big crowd of proud parents and locals.
-Later that night, stick around the Parque Central, where Grupo Rana and Sonora de Mai Velásquez will light up the stage with live concerts and dancing.
+And of course, don’t miss the school parade on July 25th, which is a huge deal in town.
+Each year it has a different theme, with marching bands, traditional costumes, and a big crowd of proud parents and locals.
+The parade starts early in the morning.
+Stick around the Parque Central that evening too, since live music and dancing usually carry on into the night with a different lineup each year.

 Insider Tips from a Local: How to Prepare for the Fiestas Patronales de Antigua Guatemala

 First, plan your trip early.
-While July isn’t as crowded as Holy Week, hotels do fill up quickly around July 24 and 25, especially near the historic center.
-For 2025, you’ll want to book your accommodations by late June at the latest.
+While July isn’t as crowded as Holy Week, hotels do fill up quickly around July 24th and 25th, especially near the historic center.
+Book your accommodations at least a month or two out if you can.

 Also, pack for the weather.
 July falls during the rainy season in Guatemala, so a light rain jacket or umbrella will come in handy.
 Showers are usually short, and locals don’t let the rain stop the celebration.

-If you’re wondering what to do in Antigua Guatemala in July 2025, leave room in your schedule for the many free cultural events taking place throughout the city.
-The full 2025 Antigua Guatemala events calendar includes everything from marimba concerts and art exhibits to interactive workshops and guided tours.
+Leave room in your schedule for the many free cultural events taking place throughout the city.
 You can often find printed schedules around town or visit the Centro Cultural de La Antigua Guatemala for updated details.

 A few helpful tips:

-• Arrive early to major events like the Festival de la Luz 2025 (July 18–19) to grab a good viewing spot.
+• Arrive early to major events like the Festival de la Luz (July 17th and 18th) to grab a good viewing spot.

 Must-Try Street Food During the Fiestas Patronales